Should you be considering entrepreneurship?

-You need to take this first step, be it to take up a part-time course to learn what you need, register your company or start talking to partners...just start.
+You need to take this first step, be it taking up a part-time course to learn what you need, registering your company with ACRA, or start talking to partners... just start.

 4. Failure is now a valuable asset

-Yes you heard us right, failure is highly sought after by employers now.
+Yes, you heard us right, failure is highly sought after by employers.

 Venture capitalists are saying openly that they are not going to invest in you if you have not failed before.
 Companies are looking for managers who have started (and most probably failed which explains why you need a new job) their own business to lead their teams.

-This is most probably, because of the fact that, it is only through a failed business then will you know the possible pitfalls of doing business and learn from that experience.
+This is most probably because it is only through a failed business will you know the possible pitfalls of doing business and benefit from that experience.

-Start early, fail early, stand up again and start again.
+Start early, fail early, stand up again and re-start again.

-Even if you decide to go back to the workforce again, that experience is bound to give your CV a few bonus points.
+Even if you decide to go back to the workforce one day, that experience is bound to give your CV a few bonus points.

 5. Cheaper marketing

-Marketing has become much cheaper as compared to pre-Google days where an advertisement on TV can easily set you back by more than how much you have in your bank.
+Marketing has become much cheaper as compared to pre-Google days when an advertisement on TV can easily set you back by more than how much you have in your bank.